The Reactive Leader

 When leaders get sucked back into the tactical realm, they tend to react.
 That’s because the administrivia and basic organizational citizenship behaviors are supposed to be reflexive.
 Leaders rely on their individual contributors to be self-directing and self-correcting.
-And the reason we have managers is that sometimes individual contributors need coaching, teaching, or correction and leaders rely on them to identify and resolve issues at the lowest level.
+And the reason we have managers is that sometimes individual contributors need coaching, teaching, or correction and leaders rely on them to identify, correct, and resolve issues at the lowest level.

 When the leaders get wind, for example, that someone is misusing a corporate credit card to take friends and family to dinner, there have been a considerable number of missteps along the way, and that is what the leader is reacting to.
 I once had an airman in the Air Force use a government issued card to buy a personal vehicle!
 Sitting in the leadership chair is tough.
 We are significantly seeking to attract followers who are critical thinkers and active engagers.
-And yes, I know we are supposed to develop our followers—but followers also must also develop a sense of initiative and ownership to do what they need to do without being told.
+And yes, I know we are supposed to develop our followers—but followers also must also develop a sense of imitative and ownership to do what they need to do without being told.